xjcl/wimp/README.md

 'party_gui.py' is now partially functional!

-run it (after installind pyglet) and roll with 'r';
+run it (pyglet is required) and roll with 'r';

-choose junction with left/up/right/down (not yet implemented)
+choose junction with left/up/right/down
+(the board is turned 90 degrees ATM though)

+accept/decline a star with 'y'/'n'